navy-linux/navylinux.org/content/infrastructure/mirrors/index.md

 ---
-title : "How to Become a Navy Linux Mirror"
+title : "Become a Mirror"
 description: >
-    Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+    Navy Linux Mirroring guide, how to become a public mirror.
 ---

 # How to Become a Navy Linux Mirror